nick-myers/exam-timer/README.md

 ### Q: Text is too small/large

+- Use the built-in zoom controls (− and + buttons) in the control panel
-- The text size is responsive and adjusts to screen size automatically
+- The text size is also responsive and adjusts to screen size automatically
-- Try full-screen mode (usually F11 key) or adjust your browser zoom (Ctrl/Cmd +/-)
+- Try fullscreen mode for a larger display area
+- Your zoom preference is saved automatically

+### Q: I can't add more exams

+- The application supports a maximum of 5 exams at once
+- Hover over the disabled + button to see the "Maximum 5 exams" message
+- Delete one or more exams to add new ones

+### Q: How do I try out the application without adding real exam data?

+- Open Settings (⚙ icon)
+- Click "Load Demo Data" button
+- This will load 5 Harry Potter themed sample exams
+- Demo data can only be loaded when no exams exist (delete all exams first if needed)

 ## Technical Details (For IT Staff)